 Building on the incubation support given in 2015-2016 by the University and the University College of Ghent, SIMM (Social Impact of Making Music) was from September 2017 on – thanks to the financial input from the Belgian Baillet-Latour Fund – established as an independent international scholarly association, with its head office in Brussels.

-SIMM is organizing and accompanying international annual ‘SIMM-posia’, conferences, publications, as well as research-seminars for scholars, practitioners, funders and governmental representatives, who have in common their interest to develop, welcome or support research on the role music making may play in social and community work.
+SIMM is organizing and accompanying international annual ‘SIMM-posia’, conferences, publications, as well as research seminars for scholars, practitioners of music projects in social work, funders and governmental representatives, who have in common their interest to do research, or to welcome or support research on the role music-making may play in social work.

 Current SIMM activities are:

 - SIMM-posia: Although the platform was only created as an independent organisation in 2017, activities of SIMM started already in 2015.
 In October 2015, the research platform SIMM staged its 1st international SIMM-posium in Ghent (Handelsbeurs) and Brussels (Kaaitheater).
 The following SIMM-posia (Guildhall School, London, 2017 / CIPEM – Centro de Investigação em Psicologia da Música e Educação Musical, Porto, 2018 / Fundación Universitaria Juan N Corpas, Bogota, 2019 / Bozar, Brussels, 2020-21 / Paris (Philharmonie de Paris, 2021 / Guildhall School, London, 2022 / Queensland Conservatory Research Centre, Brisbane, 2023) serve as a notification of the intention to instigate the research platform, which from 2017 on started to develop an international network of people who are engaged, either as practitioners or researchers, with music-based social-artistic work.